 Specifically, in one of these four areas:

 It blows my mind that people still refuse to use hashtags or that they use them inconsistently.
 I mean, I get it if you are only posting for your family members on a private account (I never use hashtags on my personal account with all of 50 followers) but if you want your account to grow then you must consistently use hashtags.
 And not just any old hashtags.
 You need hashtags that are specific to the following you want to create and to who you are.
 Example: I frequently use #wahmlife because I want to attract work at home moms.
-I also frequently use #toddlermom because... well..
-I'm a toddler mom.
+I also frequently use #toddlermommy because... well..
+I'm a toddler mom and a lot of my content centers around that.
 (Note: you also want to make sure you are not using hashtags that are too large.
 If your hashtags have a million posts, your picture is going to be lost in the crowd within minutes, if not seconds.)

 I am not a top notch photographer.
 Ok, fine.
 I'm not any notch photographer.
 I don't have a beautiful feed with amazing pictures.
 So, believe me, I am not asking for perfection when I say that you may not be growing because of inconsistency in your photos.
 This could happen a number of ways: mismatching picture sizes, blurry or dark pictures, no apparent theme or niche, etc. Consistency in the look of your feed is vital to growing your account.
 You may have amazing products or content to offer but if your feed is a hot mess most people won't take the time to find that out.
 In today's culture, we are highly visual.
 You must have a feed that is pleasing to the eye.